SEED QUALITY WORKSHOPS

 Purity Short Course

 Germination week explores the processes involved in seed germination, AOSA & ISTA Rules, seedling evaluation, seed dormancy, vigor and deterioration, tetrazolium (TZ) testing, testing for biotech traits, and other special tests.
-One full day (Tuesday of Germination week) is dedicated to TZ testing.
+Germination exam will be on April 29.

 This workshop offers a lecture and hands-on experience on most tests performed on corn and soybean seed.
 One full day is dedicated to each crop, respectively.
 Topics covered include: AOSA & ISTA Rules, standard (warm) germination, vigor (cold, accelerated aging), tetrazolium (TZ), purity and varietal purity, special tests, identification of fungi, testing for biotech traits, and analyst certification.